 - “A group of people repeating behaviours"

 These values have been built up over time, but they’re not kept secret.
 Our customers and new team members know what they’re signing up for.
-(Maybe a culture deck is on the cards soon, to make it crystal clear.)

-What’s a company culture deck?
+What is a company culture deck?

 As Bretton Putter notes in his book Culture Decks Decoded, the practice of building slide decks to explain company culture became popular from a couple of big firms, starting with Netflix culture.
 Their CEO, Reed Hastings posted their 125-page culture deck online back in 2009, and it became a bit of a thing.